tigerlinux/tigerlinux-extra-recipes/recipes/misc/app-automated-installers/nextcloud/README.md

 - Configure MariaDB 10.1 repository for Centos7, and then installs and configure MariaDB 10.1 with a secure password also stored on the file "/root/.my.cnf" with unix mode "0600".
 - Perform a full-update of the operating system with the new repos activated.
 - Creates a database for nextcloud.
-- Install and configures php 5.6 from additional Centos7 repos.
+- Install and configures php 7.1 from webtactic repos.
 - Also installs apache and redis (redis will be used for cache and file locking on nextcloud).
 - Fully automates the nextcloud configuration, including admin user and its passwords.
 - Fully include the "hostnames/IP's" in the nextcloud configuration.
 If the machine is a cloud machine (amazon, openstack or any other using standard metadata services), it try to configure the external IP and external hostname into the nextcloud configuration.